philipnye/streamlit_testing/streamlit_testing/pages/dashboard/web_metrics/md/roadmap/done.md

 🅰️ **UI: Rename 'File extension' column to 'File type'**

-🔢 **DATA: Improve identification of output titles in 'Home', 'By output' pages**\
+🔢 **DATA: Improve identification of publication titles in 'Home', 'Publications' pages**\
 Outputs are now given the name of the page from which most downloads have occurred

-🐛 **DATA: Fix bug that meant certain links to output files were broken**
+🐛 **DATA: Fix bug that meant certain links to publication files were broken**

+✏️ **UI: Change wording from 'outputs' to 'publications' throughout dashboard**